Don’t be fooled by simplicity.

 Tuscany and Abruzzi are two of Italy’s most famous olive oil producing regions.
 The olive oils from these areas rank among the best in the world.

-Another ingredient of true versatility.
-Tomatoes can be enjoyed raw in salads, puréed on pizza where it underpins all other toppings, or used to make another core staple of Italian cuisine: tomato sauce.
+Another ingredient of great versatility.
+Tomatoes can be enjoyed raw in salads, puréed on pizza where they underpin all other toppings, or used to make another essential staple of Italian cuisine: tomato sauce.

 A basic tomato sauce only requires basic cooking skills to make.
-Fry an onion and a couple of cloves of garlic in olive oil, add a can of tinned tomatoes, season with salt, pepper, and pinch of sugar to taste, leave to simmer for 15 minutes, then tear up a few fresh basil leaves and add them to the mix.
+Fry an onion and a couple of cloves of garlic in olive oil, add a can of tinned tomatoes, season with salt, pepper, and a pinch of sugar, leave to simmer for 15 minutes, then tear up a few fresh basil leaves and add them to the mix before serving .

 Even basic home cooked tomato sauce is almost always superior to its pre-made jarred counterparts.

 Try to imagine Rome without the Colosseum, and you’ll have a rough idea what Italian cooking would be without garlic.
-Garlic is one of Italian cuisine’s fundamental flavours.
+It’s one of Italian cuisine’s fundamental flavours.